Chlorpromazine Hydrochloride 100mg/5ml Oral Syrup

-Acute overdosage usually results in coma with shallow breathing, hypotension, hypothermia, absence of reflexes tachycardia, ECG changes and ventricular arrhythmias.
+Acute overdosage usually results in drowsiness or loss of consciousness, coma with shallow breathing, parkinsonism, hypotension, hypothermia, absence of reflexes tachycardia, ECG changes and ventricular arrhythmias.
 Motor restlessness, hyperflexia, epileptiform convulsions and severe extrapyramidal dyskinesias may occur.

-Treatment is symptomatic and supportive.
 If the patient is seen soon after the overdose (up to six hours), after ingestion of a toxic dose, gastric lavage may be attempted.
 Pharmacological induction of emesis is unlikely to be of any use.
 Activated charcoal should be given.
 There is no specific antidote.
+Treatment is supportive.
 Positive inotropic agents such as dopamine may be tried if fluid replacement is insufficient to correct the circulatory collapse.

 Generalised vasodilation may result in circulatory collapse; raising the patient's legs may suffice.
 In severe cases, volume expansion by intravenous fluids may be needed; infusion fluids should be warmed before administration in order not to aggravate hypothermia.
 The cardiovascular and respiratory systems should be monitored and supported.
 Acute hypotension should be treated with plasma expanders.
 If treatment with a vasopressor is necessary, the patient should be carefully monitored, particularly cardiac function.
 Adrenaline should not be used.
 Peripheral vasoconstriction agents are not generally recommended.
 Attention should be paid to symptoms of metabolic acidosis and delayed cardiac effects.
 Ventricular or supraventricular tachyarrhythmias usually respond to restoration of normal body temperature and correction of circulatory or metabolic disturbances.